-OWhen your funds are received by WorldFirst, it will complete the final leg of the transfer.
+When your funds are received by WorldFirst, it will complete the final leg of the transfer.
 You can track its status online or with the WorldFirst app.
 You will also receive email updates throughout the process.

 Finally, once the transfer is complete its status will be updated accordingly.
 The funds should arrive in your recipient’s bank account shortly.

-In our experience, WorldFirst was simple to use and we were satisfied with the instructions provided along the way.
+In our experience, the WorldFirst platform was simple to use and we were satisfied with the instructions provided along the way.
 The entire process took 2 business days, and the funds arrived into our recipient’s account as requested.

 WorldFirst review: Final thoughts

 WorldFirst provides a reliable service for cross-border transfers.
 It offers competitive rates and a range of advanced payment features.
-The fact that it has a strong international presence, means that it is an obvious choice if you have complex foreign exchange requirements.
+The fact that it has a strong international presence means that it is an obvious choice if you have complex foreign exchange requirements.

-While there are some obvious trade-offs to using the SWIFT network, WorldFirst compares well against its direct competitors, OFX and TorFX.
+While there are some obvious trade-offs to using the SWIFT network, WorldFirst compares well against its competitors, OFX and TorFX.
 Individuals with simple needs may prefer more consumer-orientated services such as TransferWise and CurrencyFair.
 That said, we do not hesitate in recommending WorldFirst.